antoninfaure/personal-website/content/en/post/jarvis.md

 As the project is open-source and hosted on GitHub, contributions via pull requests are welcomed.
 This is an opportunity for developers to contribute to an innovative project and help enhance its capabilities.

-## Licensing

-Jarvis is licensed under the MIT License, allowing for wide distribution and modification.

 ### Concluding Thoughts

 The Jarvis Chrome Extension represents a step forward in integrating AI with everyday web browsing, providing users with a unique and enhanced experience.
 It's a testament to the power of open-source collaboration and the endless possibilities of AI in web development.
 Visit the GitHub repository to explore more: